When doing research, it is important to find information that is reliable and appropriate for your assignment.

 Citations: Occasionally list references at the end of the article or provide footnotes within the text.

 Content: Includes current events and special features within a particular profession or industry.
+Article length can vary from 1-2 pages or several pages.

 Frequency: Usually published biweekly or monthly.